10. Execution threads

 }

-- Duration: duration in seconds of the Sleep executed by the launched thread - set by the launching thread
+- Duration : duration in seconds of the Sleep executed by the launched thread - set by the launcher thread

-- lines 35-43: the Sleep method executed by the threads has the signature void Sleep(object obj).
-The actual parameter obj will be of type [Data] as defined on line 45.
+- lines 35-43: the method Sleep executed by threads has the signature void Sleep(object obj).
+The effective parameter obj will be of type [Data] defined on line 45.

 - lines 15-22: creation of 5 threads